twolfson/twolfson.com/articles/automate-your-style.md

 The above graph is from an experience I had while leading a team at Uber.
 We added 2 new engineers from projects with different languages and styles.
 The first PR was good code but very inconsistent with the existing coding practices.

 Instead of writing up a style guide and making the engineers memorize it, we added [jscs][] to the project and instantly fixed everything.
-The engineer got continuous feedback for style conflicts via the test suite and all future PR comments were focused on actual issues rather than style discrepencies.
+The engineer got quick feedback for style conflicts via the test suite and all future PR comments were focused on actual issues rather than style discrepencies.

 [jscs]: https://github.com/jscs-dev/node-jscs